| More in detail.Single side infusion: On one of the boat building forums there

 and the decision has to be made to give up the infusion and to go back

+to the hand-lay-up job.
 Of course the single side infusion on a foam hull requires a

 closed cell and airtight foam.
 The A quality Corecell foam is a fine